 - Imbalance among 3 sections

 The most basic mistake that the candidates make during CAT preparation is not keeping balance among the 3 sections (Verbal Ability, Logical Reasoning & Data Interpretation and Quantitative Aptitude).
-It is very easy to get carried away and focus on the subjects that interests you.
-For example: Engineers generally find it easier to solve Quantitative Aptitude as compared to Verbal Ability.
+It is very easy to get carried away and focus on the subjects that interest you.
+For example, Engineers generally find it easier to solve Quantitative Aptitude as compared to Verbal Ability.
 And they are fond of solving QA questions especially when they know that they can solve with good accuracy.
 But it comes at a cost.
 The VA section is neglected.
 In fact, when they are not getting good scores in VA during mock tests, it discourages them even more and they start running away from it.
 Resilience is extremely important at that moment.
 Keep focusing on the weaker portions and improve them as much as possible.
 Over focusing on one section can also result in problems on the D-day.

 - Over practicing and not focusing on Mock tests

-Generally, the first step for preparation of competitive exams is to get familiarized with the topics and solve some questions based on them.
-But in the name of practicing, students are too late in giving mocks.
+Generally, the first step for preparing for competitive exams is to get familiarized with the topics and solve some questions based on them.
+But in the name of practising, students are too late in giving mocks.
 Practice can always be done along with the mocks as well.
 The most important thing is to solve questions when the clock is running in front of your eyes.
 And this atmosphere is found only during mocks.
 It is not a one-week or a one-month thing.
 It is a process that goes on for months and it is an upward journey where we keep progressing in terms of the marks scored.
 So, enough time needs to be invested in that.

 - Improper analysis of Mock tests